kentcdodds/genie/README.md

 //   The previous context is updated when context, addContext, removeContext, restoreContext, and revertContext are called. genie.revertContext();

+// See more about how this works below in the context section
+//   This will update the current context with the given path
+//   noDeregister is used to prevent this from deregistering
+//     wishes which are not in the path's context. genie.updatePathContext(path, noDeregister);

+// Adds a path context (or array of them) to genie's _pathContext array genie.addPathContext(pathContext);

+// Removes a path context (or array of them) from genie's _pathContext array genie.removePathContext(pathContext);

 // Sets and returns the enabled state genie.enabled(boolean | optional);